-The Microvac pump is water cooled and must be connected to a water supply.
+The Microvac[®] pump is water cooled and must be connected to a water supply.

-The 1/2 inch NPT water inlet connection is located in the pump housing on the drive side near the bottom (Refer to Figure 2 item 4, Figure 3 item 6, and Figure 4 item 16).
+The 1/2 inch NPT water inlet connection is located in the pump housing on the drive side near the bottom (Refer to Figure 2 item 6 and Figure 3 item 16).

-Insert a valve in the water inlet line to regulate water flow so that the temperature of the oil in the reservoir is 60-71°C (140-160°F).
+Insert a valve in the water inlet line to regulate water flow so that the temperature of the oil in the reservoir is $60-71^{\circ}C$ (140-160°F).
 Oil temperature kits are available that automatically control the water flow to maintain the proper oil temperature (Contact Edwards for additional information).
 If the pump is located outside a building and subjected to freezing temperatures, the pump water jacket should be drained or filled with anti-freeze.

-The 1/2 inch NPT water outlet is located in the pump housing (Refer to Figure 2 item 12, Figure 3 item 5, and Figure 4 item 11).
+The 1/2 inch NPT water outlet is located in the pump housing (Refer to Figure 2 item 5 and Figure 3 item 11).